 - If I study abroad one semester, can I use the Palmetto Fellows Scholarship?

 Some (not all) study abroad programs allow a student to use their Palmetto Fellows Scholarship funds for the semester abroad.
 Students should meet with the financial aid study abroad coordinator to determine if their scholarship can be used for the study abroad term.
-Request an appointment online.
+For additional information, review the financial aid study abroad page.

 - If I study abroad and my transcripts from the foreign school are not sent back to Clemson before the next school year starts, can I have the Palmetto Fellows Scholarship while I am waiting for the credits to be posted?